Metallic Color Seal Printing

 However, there are other methods to achieve a metallic look, as shown below:

 As shown in the image above, printing "solid" or "halftone" on glossy silver material can create a metallic seal.
-Incidentally, the golden material used in seal printing is made by printing translucent yellow on silver material, rather than starting with a gold material.
+Incidentally, the golden material used in label printing is made by printing translucent yellow on silver material, rather than starting with a gold material.

 This time, we will introduce the method of expressing metallic colors by printing "solid" and "halftone" on glossy silver material.